-Alaska has Social Security offices in Fairbanks, Anchorage, Juneau, and Ketchikan.
+Alaska has Social Security offices in Fairbanks, Anchorage, and Juneau.
 If you are a resident of Alaska seeking to apply for SSI or SSDI, you can contact the Social Security office nearest you, or you can call Social Security at 800-772-1213.
 You can also start an application for Social Security disability insurance (SSDI) benefits online.
-You must call or visit the office to apply for Supplemental Security Income (SSI).
+Most people must call or visit the office to apply for Supplemental Security Income (SSI).

-The administrative law judges who hear cases in Alaska travel out of Social Security’s Region X Office of Disability Adjudication and Review (ODAR) in Seattle.
-Alaska has one ODAR office, and it holds all of the disability hearings for denied claims.
-ODAR is located at 188 W Northern Lights Blvd., 6th Floor, Anchorage, AK 99513; its telephone number is (855) 602-5004.
+Alaska has one Office of Hearings Operations (OHO), and it holds all of the disability hearings for denied claims in Alaska.
+OHO is located at 188 W Northern Lights Blvd., 6th Floor, Anchorage, AK 99513; its telephone number is (855) 602-5004.

 You can locate an attorney to handle your disability case in Alaska by using our disability attorney locator tool.